Why It is Important For An HIV Care Provider To Become an AAHIVM HIV Specialist™

 Chair, Credentialing Committee, American Academy of HIV Medicine (AAHIVM)

-A little over eight years ago a group of HIV care providers, many of whom had been in practice at the dawn of the AIDS epidemic, came together to discuss ways they could harness their nearly three decades of knowledge, experience and insight to document and improve standards of HIV care delivery, while cultivating a new generation of HIV care providers.
+A little over ten years ago a group of HIV care providers, many of whom had been in practice at the dawn of the AIDS epidemic, came together to discuss ways they could harness their nearly three decades of knowledge, experience and insight to document and improve standards of HIV care delivery, while cultivating a new generation of HIV care providers.

 What resulted was the formation of the American Academy of HIV Medicine (AAHIVM), and the development of the Academy’s HIV Specialist™ Credentialing Program.
 Open to physicians, nurse practitioners, physician assistants and pharmacists, the AAHIVM HIV Specialist™ credential remains the only one of its kind nationwide, establishing a standard by which all HIV care providers should deliver quality HIV care.
 The credentialing program has three simple – but important – objectives:

 · To improve the quality of HIV care,